-Most of our master’s programs can be started six times a year: Fall session I/II, spring session I/II and summer I/II.
-The following programs can only begin in the fall or spring semesters: M.A. in applied behavior analysis, holistic studies programs, Doctor of Nursing Practice (DNP), and the Ph.D in humanities.
+Most of our master’s programs can be started six times a year: Fall session I/II, spring session I/II and summer session I/II.
+The following programs can only begin in the fall or spring semesters: M.A. in behavior analysis, holistic studies programs, Doctor of Nursing Practice (DNP) and Ph.D in humanities.
 The Newport MFA cohorts begin in either the summer or the spring.

 How many credits can I transfer?

 Students may transfer up to 40% of the credits required of a particular master’s program if the following conditions apply: Courses are appropriate for that particular graduate program; students received a grade of B or better in each course requested for transfer; credits transferred were not applied toward a previous degree; credits were obtained from an accredited institution; and credits were earned within eight years of the petition for transfer.
 Please see our catalog for further details.

 Who do I ask to be my recommenders?

 Recommendation letters can be written by faculty or work supervisors who can attest to your ability to be successful in graduate school.
 Those applying for the M.S. in nursing or the Doctor of Nursing Practice should ask clinical supervisors whenever possible.
 MFA applicants should ask faculty and/or individuals familiar with your work who can attest to your ability as a writer.